Way Out West

 From the Shoshone and Bannock to trappers, miners, and homesteaders, learn what brought people to Idaho, see how they survived, and interact with the objects they carried on their way.

 Come face to face with stories of progressive inclusion and oppressive exclusion, and the complicated path of a strangely shaped state both difficult to traverse and difficult to govern.

 Confront the ideas that have defined Idaho’s image and the innovations have challenged it, create chain reactions on a massive “ball wall,” and gaze out into the future.

-MOI would like to thank the following organizations for their generous contributions to the Way Out West exhibit:
+MOI would like to thank the following organizations for their generous contributions to this exhibit: